Near-realtime Earth Observation Via Starlink LEO Satellite Constellation: PRELIMINARY ANALYSIS

 \subsection{Space Users and Starlink Satellites}

 Given the Starlink performance we learnt from ground users, can they directly support space users, e.g., EO satellites, without upgrading the network and communication capacity?
-Using the Planet Earth observation satellites \cite{Planet} as examples, we analyze their distance and relative velocity to the 7,061 working Starlink satellites over multiple orbital periods to access the feasibility.
+Using the Planet EO satellites \cite{Planet} as examples, we analyze their distance and relative velocity to the 7,061 working Starlink satellites over multiple orbital periods.

-We first use two different selection criteria to search the nearby Starlink satellite for connection, including (1) the nearest Starlink satellite, and (2) Starlink satellite with minimal relative velocity within 500 km, 700 km, and 900 km to the EO satellite, respectively.
+We first use two different selection criteria to search the nearby Starlink satellite for connection, i.e., (1) the nearest Starlink satellite, and (2) the Starlink satellite with minimal relative velocity within 500 km, 700 km, and 900 km to the EO satellite, respectively.
 Figure~\ref{fig:su_strategy_cdf} reports the distance and relative velocity between the EO satellite and the chosen Starlink satellite under these searching criteria.
 Figure \ref{fig:AverageLinkTime} shows the average connection time per each Starlink satellite before handover.
 When always selecting the nearest Starlink satellite, the distance remains below 400~km for 80\% of the time.
 However, the relative velocity can reach up to 14.5~km/s, and the average connection time per Starlink satellite is 25.4 seconds.
 When we gradually expand the search radius to 500 km, 700 km, and 900~km, and selecting the satellite with the lowest relative velocity within that range, both the highest and average relative velocity decrease.
-The average connection time per satellite is much longer than connecting to the nearest Starlink satellite, indicating lower operation cost.
+The average connection time per satellite is much longer than connecting to the nearest one, indicating lower operation cost.
 However, the variation in the relative velocity is still considerable.

 Inspired by the $v_G$=7.4 km/s as a globally used relative velocity to maintain stable connection for ground users, we adapt the selection criterion to find the Starlink satellite whose relative velocity is closest to the $v_G$ within the specific search range.
 Figure~\ref{fig:su_SGLV_cdf} plots the distance and relative velocity $v$ from a typical EO satellite to the Starlink satellite selected via the adapted search criterion, i.e., the one with $min|v-v_G|$ within 900 km.
 When the EO satellite is located within the SSDB, we find that Starlink satellites with relative velocities close to the $v_G$ can be reliably found.
 However, as the EO satellite approaches or crosses the SSDB, the relative velocity becomes more irregular and varies significantly, and the $v_G$-based criterion performs poorly.
 We then dig into the regions where EO satellites are close to the poles (outside the SSDB).
 Interestingly, in such scenarios, when selecting the Starlink satellite with the lowest relative velocity (within 900~km), we observe that it maintains a consistently low relative velocity, around 1.5~km/s, for most of the cases.
 We attribute the consistently low relative velocity between Starlink and EO satellites outside the SSDB to the similarity in their orbital planes, particularly in polar or near-polar configurations.
 This orbital alignment reduces the relative motion between the satellites, thereby enabling stable communication opportunities.